Viniriter/liga/docs/index.md

 framework.
 All scripts were made in [Julia language](www.julialang.org), version 0.6.

-It's important a previous contact with Geometric Algebra in theoritical aspects.
+It's important a previous contact with Geometric Algebra in theoretical aspects.
  In this sense, we recommend the following references:

 1. Christian Perwass, *Geometric Algebra with Applications in Engineering*,